-Killer whale or orcas, as they are commonly known, can be seen in many places in North America.
-However, killer whales are actually dolphins.
-In this guide, I show you the best places to see these fantastic animals in their natural habitats.
+Killer whales, or orcas, as they are commonly known, can be seen in many places in North America.
+However, killer whales are dolphins.
+This guide shows you the best places to see these fantastic animals in their natural habitats.

 There are many places to watch killer whales in North America.
 From Vancouver Island to Monterey Bay in California, killer whales can be seen along the West Coast.

-If you want to know the best places and times to see killer whales, then this guide will help you to watch some of the most beautiful and graceful animals in the oceans.
+If you want to know the best places and times to see killer whales, this guide will help you watch some of the most beautiful and graceful animals in the oceans.

 Where Can You Watch Killer Whales in North America